sudoanand/bashjson/README.md

 # BashJson
-BashJson is very simple bash function to read values from json files in bash scripts, it simply wraps over Python's json module.
+BashJson is a bash function to read values from json files in bash scripts, it simply wraps over Python's json module.

 ## Usage
 A real-life/useful use of this code will be inside another bash script trying to read  values from complex JSON data.
 However, it can be used independently from any UNIX terminal.